Floopert/CW2024/Readme.md

 ----------------------------------------------------------------------------------------------------------------
 Implemented and Working Properly: This section only lists additional features/extensions and fine tuning works.
 Bug fixes or refactoring works are described in 'Modified Java Classes' section below.

 ### fine tuned so that each bullet can now only register collision with one enemy at a time.
 In the original code, one bullet can register collision with multiple enemies if enemy hitboxes overlap closely.
+[Commit: 6258a12]

 ### fine tuned so that only kills from user projectiles will add to the kill score for progression of next level.
 Collision between user plane with enemy plane OR enemy plane reaching end of screen now only deducts life, but score does not increase.
 E.g. the kill score required to progress from level one to two is 10.
 If user projectile destroyed 6 planes, user plane collided with 2 planes, 2 enemy planes reached the left edge of screen, total kill score is still only 6 and user cannot progress to level two yet.
 However, 4 lives will already have been deducted.
+[Commit: 6258a12]

 ### fine tuned so that hitboxes of all objects are now more closely wrapped around the actual image.
 The initial hitbox from the original was too huge due to redundant white spaces in png image.
 Scale and x,y position of all images are also adjusted to match the newly modified images.
+[Commit: 5653dea]

 ### user plane can now move left and right as well.
+[Commit: 3ea6455]

 ### shield follows the boss' position instead of being static.
+[Commit: 861f25e]

+### added FXML main menu page.
+The game now will start with a main menu where users can choose to click 'Play' to proceed to Level 1, or click 'Exit' to close the application.
+[Commit: ]
+    Important changes implemented:

+    -Controller.java: added goToFXML() and loadFXML() methods.
+The loadFXML() method will load the respective FXML file, and then the scene is created and set using the goToFXML() method.
+The goToFXML() method functions similarly to the goToLevel() method in the class but for FXML files instead.
+The launchGame() method now loads the main menu FXML first instead of Level 1.

 ----------------------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------------------